Transgender rights in Canada

 Transgender rights in Canada, including procedures for changing legal gender and protections from discrimination, vary among provinces and territories, due to Canada's nature as a federal state.
 According to the 2021 Canadian census, 59,460 Canadians identify as transgender.
+Canada was ranked third in Asher & Lyric's Global Trans Rights Index in 2023.

 Government identity documents

 There are two main routes to changing one's legal gender in Canada: the Immigration (or 'federal') route, and the Vital Statistics (or 'provincial/territorial' route).
 Of note is the distinction between 'legal gender' and 'gender marker'; a legal gender (also commonly referred to as a sex designation; sex indicator in Nova Scotia) is what appears on foundational identity documents such as immigration status documents and birth certificates, whilst a gender marker can appear on a non-foundational identity document, such as a driver's licence or photo card.
 A gender marker usually follows legal gender, but can differ - and a change in gender marker on a non-foundational identity document alone does not provide a trans individual with foundational identity documentation that establishes such a change.

-Four provinces (Alberta, British Columbia, Ontario, and Saskatchewan) and all three territories (Northwest Territories, Nunavut, and Yukon) do not offer anyone not born there the ability to change their legal gender.
+Three provinces (British Columbia, Ontario, and Saskatchewan) and all three territories (Northwest Territories, Nunavut, and Yukon) do not offer anyone not born within the respective province/territory the ability to change their legal gender.
+However, this is currently pending an amendment in the NWT Vital Statistics Act.